mvincent7891/bart_art/README.md

 Stylistically, Transit PathFinder employs a minimalist design, with plenty of white space, primarily black and white color scheme, and a few highlights.
 This style is achieved with pure CSS and HTML5 Canvas.

 ## Future Directions
+The next step for TPF will incorporate distances between stations instead of simple node count when determining optimal routes.
+The logic will be a bit more complicated: when choosing between children